Jonathan BaldieAug 19, 2020 — 6 mins read

 His inclusion in the later story comes about after being forcefully "chipped" to stop him from hurting humans.
 This allows Spike to become a member of the gang, and this injects lots of delicious tension and conflict.

-The members of Buffy's gang aren't comfortable with a former enemy joining their ranks, and Spike's constant jibes give them good reason.
-This tension comes to a head when Giles and Robin conspire to murder Spike, to Buffy's horror.
+The members of Buffy's gang aren't comfortable with a former enemy joining their ranks, and Spike's constant jibes give them good reason for feeling this way.
+The tension comes to a head when Giles and Robin conspire to murder Spike.

 Spike's arc is a perfectly executed example of the redemption arc, and a great showpiece for character arcs in general.
-Spike has the things he ostensibly wants, but works through his demons (sorry, pun intended) to get what he needs.
+Spike starts with the things he wants, but has to work through his demons (sorry, pun intended) to get what he needs.

 This dichotomy of a character's needs vs. wants is an important aspect of storytelling.
-We can't just give characters everything they want or need - this is precisely why we need real challenges in our stories to bring them out.
+We can't just give characters everything they want or need - this is precisely why we need real challenges in our stories to illuminate their real needs.

 In my opinion, the two best books on character arcs are Story by Robert McKee and Creating Character Arcs by K.M.
 Weiland.
-These are books I initially read as research for 24 Laws, but have since revisited after some renewed interest.
+I initially read these books in my research for 24 Laws, but revisited them after some renewed interest.

 In both of these books, McKee and Weiland show that story structure and character arcs are intertwined.
 Not every character has to have an upward or downward arc, but every story should have great, responsive characters.